amoryweinzierl/smuCode/README.md

 # smuCode
-demonstration of some coding assignments I have completed at Southern Methodist University
+This github repo is a demonstration of skills through a selection of coding assignments I have completed at Southern Methodist University